Saturday, 3 May 2014

 Mojave Desert

-We each buy a large can of beer from a supermarket and wander down the main drag, drinking them openly – you couldn’t do that in San Francisco.
+We each buy a large can of beer from a supermarket and wander down the main drag, drinking them openly.
+You couldn’t get away with that in San Francisco.
 We pass the most audacious fountain display you will ever see (Lake Bellagio).
 We stand there and watch this aquatic revue go through its routine at least three times.
 This is Vegas all over.
-There is nothing inherently impressive about what you are seeing aside from its scale, but it is enough, and we stand there, transfixed.
+There is nothing inherently impressive about what you are seeing aside from its scale, but it is enough, and we stand there transfixed.
 After walking for another mile or so, we give in and dive into a random casino.
 M gets stuck into a game of roulette while I pick up the free drinks.
 When M decides to attend to the calling of nature I deputise for him and, without knowing what I’m doing, win him 20 dollars.

 Next up is Gilley’s, which promises naked mud wrestling.
 By the time we’ve entered, this dubious spectacle is over, but we stay anyway because the beer is cheap.
 We’re exhausted so don’t take full advantage of this, but as with the night before we make some effort to keep things going back at our motel.